Looking for the best day trips from Cancun, Mexico to get away from your all-inclusive vacation?

-We actually prefer to stay in Playa del Carmen more than Cancun, but if you are staying in Cancun, you really must at least head over to Playa to check it out.
+We actually prefer to stay in Playa del Carmen more than Cancun, but if you are staying in Cancun, you really must at least head over to Playa for a day trip to check it out.

 The water is crystal clear with visibility to 40 meters (120 feet).
 In 1961 Jacques Cousteau declared the area as one of the most beautiful dive sites in the world.